Adwai-T/Notes/Java/Swing.md

 ## MultiThreading in Swing Application

-We should always keep our front end on a differnet thread than the backend of the application so that it does not freeze when the user click to do some heavy tasks.
+We should always keep our front end on a different thread than the backend of the application so that it does not freeze when the user click to do some heavy tasks.

 ## Types of threads used in Swing